agarsev/quevedo/docs/pipes.md

 Pipelines can also use the `extend` keyword to inherit configuration from another pipeline, making it easy to set the same subsets to test all pipelines, or share some of the options.
+This extension is recursive, so chains of pipeline configurations can be used.

 ## Logogram recognizer